The Arabic Abjad

 The Arabic alphabet, or Abjad, has about 30 basic letters.
 Most letters are consonants (like n, k, b), and a few are long vowels (aa, ee, uu).
 Short vowels are usually unwritten, except in special cases like children’s books or religious texts.
 We’ll come back to short vowels a bit later.

 The script is also written in a connected, cursive style.
 Each letter changes shape depending on where it appears in a word.
-There are four main forms:
+Letters have four forms:

 - Isolated – standing alone, unconnected

 For now, pay attention to the sounds each letter makes and how their shapes shift depending on position.
-Don’t worry about memorizing everything right away—it will come with practice.
+Don’t worry about memorizing everything right away - that will come with practice.
 We’ve added a font menu so you can see the letters in different scripts, which helps you notice both the changes and the consistencies.
 Good luck!

 Let's Learn!